 How Does it Work?

-Trigger the Waitlist When a Ticket Type Sells Out
+Trigger the Waitlist When Ticket Types Sells Ou

-When a specific ticket type sells out, instead of seeing a "sold out" label, registrants will see the Waitlist button for that ticket type.
+When specific ticket types sell out, instead of seeing a "sold out" label, registrants will see the Waitlist button for that ticket type.

 When they sign up for the waitlist, they will get an email saying they have been added to the list and will be informed if a ticket becomes available.

-To allow them to get the ticket, you must increase the number of tickets and then release them from the waitlist.
+To allow them to get the ticket, you must increase the number of tickets and they can be automatically released from the waitlist or manually release them.
 The registrant will then receive an email with a link to claim or purchase their ticket.

 Trigger the Waitlist When The Event Capacity Is Reached